Common

 4. Utilities

-1. charCount(String str, String _char) - Count character occurrences
+1. charCount(String str, String _char) - Count occurrences, including overlapping matches

 3. isWordOneOfThem(String word, String[] arr) - Check string in array